pulumi/pulumi-hugo/themes/default/content/blog/cloud-systems-part-four/index.md

 import pulumi_kubernetes as k8s
 ```

-Make sure you install all of the new things:
+Make sure you install all of the new things, and then add them to your `requirements.txt` file at some point:

 ```bash
 pip3 install pulumi_awsx pulumi_eks pulumi_kubernetes
 ```

 Now we're ready to build some things.
 First, we want to create an EKS cluster and an ECR repository.
-We created an used an ECR repository in part three of this series, but it took quite a bit of code.
-Since we're using Crosswalk to handle a lot of those default settings for us this time, we don't have to do as much work.
+We created and used an ECR repository in part three of this series, but it took quite a bit of code.
+Since we're using Crosswalk to handle a lot of those default settings for us this time, we don't have to do as much work:

 ```python
 cluster = eks.Cluster('my-cluster');